Flow Map Language Models: One-step Language Modeling via Continuous Denoising: Theoretical Framework

-Several choices of continuous representation have been explored in prior work, including learned embeddings \cite{li2022diffusion, dieleman2022continuous, gulrajani2023likelihood} and pretrained embeddings \cite{strudel2022self, lovelace2023latent}.
+Inference can be performed by first generating $\hat{\bf x} \sim p(\bx)$ and then decoding into discrete language through $\hat{\bf y}=g(\hat{\bf x})$.
+Several choices of the continuous representation have been explored in prior work, including learned embeddings \cite{li2022diffusion, dieleman2022continuous, gulrajani2023likelihood} and pretrained embeddings \cite{strudel2022self, lovelace2023latent}.
 However, learned embeddings require careful regularization to prevent collapse or explosion, while pretrained embeddings may not be optimal for the flow.